kmiya/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image.
+My code uses a combination of color and gradient thresholds to generate a binary image.
 ```python
 def color_pipeline(img, s_thresh=(170, 255), sx_thresh=(20, 100)):
     img = np.copy(img)